bhenrich/bhenrich/README.md

 - Worked with international clients like *Bearingpoint Romania GmbH* and *vertragsengel GmbH*
 - Built large-scale internal Systems for data analysis and KPI Management
-- Been in the Software Development field since the age of 4
+- Been in the Software Development field since 2016

 ## 🔗 Connect with me